code-lab-org/nost-tools/docs/source/learning_resources/index.rst

 This section contains resources for helping users with NOS-T applications and test suites.

-The Science Event Dashboard is a simple test case which publishes utility scores to a dashboard.
-It is comprised of just two applications and is a good place to start.
-For documentation, please see: :ref:`instructionsScienceDash`.
+* Instructions for installing the NOS-T tools library and example codes are here: :ref:`installation`
+* The Getting Started Guide contains instructions for a basic NOS-T test case: :ref:`getStarted`

-Finally, the FireSat+ test suite is based on the familiar FireSat, which is a running example throughout the classic space systems text, *Space Mission Analysis and Design*.
-FireSat+ uses the NOS-T Tools Library and is a good entry point for more-capable experiments.
-The instructions for FireSat+ are found here: :ref:`instructionsFireSat`.
+* The FireSat+ test suite is a good next step, instructions are found here: :ref:`instructionsFireSat`.

-* The applications can be found in `the NOS-T Tools GitHub repository <https://github.com/code-lab-org/nost-tools/tree/main/nost_tools>`__.
-* The most basic instructions for running FireSat+ are found here: :ref:`instructionsFireSat`.
-* A deeper dive into the applications and code is here: :ref:`fireSatExampleTop`.
-* The Interface Control Document has a high-level description of FireSat+ here: :ref:`ICDfireSat`.
 * The NOS-T Tools documentation is here: :ref:`nostTools`.
+* A library containing useful resources is here: :ref:`resourceLibrary`

 .. toctree::
    :maxdepth: 1

+   installation
    getting_started/index
+   getting_started/science_dash
    intermediate/fire_sat